Who are we ?

 The Community, as an image of the people of God where both unity and diversity are expressed, gathers together consecrated sisters, consecrated brothers, some of which are priests, and lay members, single or married (some of which are permanent deacons or have chosen to remain single for the Kingdom having pronounced a vow of celibacy).

-In 2018 the Community counts about 800 members : 175 consecrated brothers (of which 82 are priests), 270 sisters, 300 lay members of wich 12 are permanent deacons and 50 have pronounced a vow of celibacy for the Kingdom.
+In 2019 the Community comprises 763 members : 177 brothers (of which 87 are priests), 270 sisters, 316 lay members (of which 13 are permanent deacons and 51 have chosen celibacy for the Kingdom. ).
 All share the same initial calling.
 Finally, about forty trainees go through a year of discernment and formation in our houses with a view to entering the Community.For further information…

 Connected to the Community are « alliance members » such as the Disciples of the Lamb or Friends of the Lamb who form the Beatitudes Family.For further information…